 And, above us on the window seat side was the climate control and lights.
 Yet, we couldn’t change the air-conditioning ourselves.
-So, this was a negative for Max, as he sometimes felt warm on the flight.
+So, this was a negative for Paul, as he sometimes felt warm on the flight.

 Yet, overall the seats were quite comfortable… and the entertainment unit was working great.
 Plus, we didn’t end up having anyone sit between us, being a quieter flight.

 So, we could stretch out, and have more space to relax even more.

 Food and Drinks On Our Thai Airways Economy Class Flight

 So, when I was checking out the entertainment screen, there was a menu section.